 Westone W40 ($500)

 Westone products don’t come cheap.
 However, the company has a penchant for putting out headphones that are as precise as they are durable.
 The W40 are no exception, showcasing a streamlined, tough-as-nails build and the kind of unassuming matte-black finish you might find on headphones nearly a tenth of the price.
 Don’t go for the Batman vibe?
-They also offer red and blue interchangeable plates to mix it up.
-And the 4-pack of balanced armature drivers provide superior clarity across the entire sound spectrum, capitalizing on their passive noise attenuation and providing accurate, vivid definition.
-These professional in-ears are also comfortable, though, more apt for audiophiles than the casual listener.
+They the black casings can be accented with red or blue interchangeable plates (show above) to mix things up.
+The 4-pack of balanced armature drivers provide superior clarity across the entire sound spectrum, capitalizing on their passive noise attenuation and providing accurate, vivid definition.
+These professional in-ears are also comfortable, though more apt for audiophiles than the casual listener.

 Shure SE112 ($50)

 At a mere $50, Shure’s SE112 are likely the most bang for your buck of any in-ear on our roundup.
-The equipped, dynamic driver is capable of an admirable 102 dB SPL with a claimed frequency response of 25 Hz to 17kHz, allowing for an open soundstage that brims with taut bass and finely-focused mids.
+The dynamic drivers are capable of an admirable 102 dB SPL with a claimed frequency response of 25 Hz to 17kHz, allowing for an open soundstage that brims with taut bass and finely-focused mids.
 The robust build and above-average passive noise isolation of the SE112s help mask the melange of sounds peppering the outside world as well, and though the upper register can come off as a tad snappy at times, we adamantly prefer that over the muffled competitors you’ll find at this price.
-A inline microphone would still be nice, though…
+An inline microphone can also be added for an extra 10 spot.

-The DSP suite that accompanies the amplified sound engine of the QC20i might render music a little synthetic and over-digitized on occasion, but the resounding hallmarks of Bose’s signature noise-cancelling in-ears will likely outweigh most cons for many users.
-Outfitted with dense plastic dimpled with silver accents, the solid headphones absolutely shine when it comes to active noise cancellation, making effective use of Bose’s proprietary ANC technology to drown out the unwanted hum of the outside world.
-The comfortable headphones also manage to deliver clear, well-detailed sound across genres, with a host of features that compliment the first-class noise cancellation.
+The DSP suite that accompanies the amplified sound engine of the QC20i might render music a little synthetic and over-digitized on occasion, but the resounding hallmarks of Bose’s signature noise-cancelling in-ears will likely outweigh any negatives for most users.
+Outfitted with dense plastic dimpled with silver accents, the solid headphones absolutely shine when it comes to active noise cancellation (no surprise here), making effective use of Bose’s proprietary ANC technology to drown out the unwanted hum of the outside world into a peaceful murmur.
+The comfortable headphones also manage to deliver clear sound across genres, with a host of features that compliment the first-class noise cancellation.

 The Audiofly AF78 prove the hybrid concept in headphones is worth visiting.
-The quality in-ears combine a balanced armature and a standard dynamic driver into a single earbud, allowing them to attain brilliant detail in both the pristine upper register or the warm, comprehensive low end.
-The headphones feature spotless instrumental separation, too, drawing out the deep timbres and the tone color from each instrument in a given track.
-The premium build of the AF78 also leave little to be desired, outputting sound at your convenience via a pair of plastic capsules adorned with chrome alloy ribbons.
+The quality in-ears combine a balanced armature and a standard dynamic driver into a single earbud, allowing them to attain brilliant detail in both the pristine upper register and the warm, comprehensive low end.
+The headphones feature spotless instrumental separation, too, drawing out the deep timbres and tone colors from each instrument.
+The premium build of the AF78 also leave little to be desired, outputting sound at your convenience via a pair of thick plastic capsules adorned with chrome alloy ribbons.

 RHA T10i ($200)

-Believe it or not, the RHA T10i are more luxurious than their plastic-covered wraparound design might let on.
-These premium in-ears are drafted from mold-injected stainless-steel for sturdy build quality.
+These premium in-ears are drafted from mold-injected stainless-steel for sturdy build quality — and some winsome styling, too.
 They also offer three interchangeable tuning filters designed to slightly alter the soundscape to fit your individual listening preferences.
-The T10i excel when it comes it reproducing instrumental timber, with buttery mids, and a nimble upper register, though the hefty sledge of tight bass may prove too much for some listeners.
+The T10i excel when it comes to reproducing instrumental timbre, with buttery mids, and a nimble upper register, though the hefty sledge of tight bass may prove too much for some listeners.
 Still, if that’s your style, the T10i add the heft, without clouding the rest, and provide comfortable listening via a multitude of form-fitting silicone ear tips.